Trendy Lisbon is the oldest city in Western Europe.

 Sunny Cascais, a chic seaside resort, is also located a mere 15 km west of Lisbon.
 This lively town boasts several sandy beaches, excellent restaurants, and championship golf courses, as well as a world-class marina.
 The renowned beach Guincho located near Cascais, is known for its high waves that attract windsurfers from all around the world.
 To the east of Cascais, you'll find Estoril with its famous casino and trendy nightlife.

 Heading south across the Tagus river, about 20 minutes' drive from Lisbon, you'll find the Costa da Caparica that features some of the very best beaches within Lisbon.
 A natural reserve and 13 kilometers coastline board Aroeira Golf Resort, 350 hectares area surrounded by pine trees.
 White sandy beaches and beautiful cliffs are the delight of all beachgoers, windsurfers, kitesurfers, and fishing enthusiasts.

-Serra da Arrábida and picturesque villages of Sesimbra and Meco are also worth a visit for their natural splendor.
-Don't miss Troia and Comporta located on natural reserves and surrounded by kilometers of unspoiled sandy beaches backed up by dunes and ochre cliffs, considered the best in the Lisbon region.
-In terms of gastronomy, the Southern part of Lisbon is where you'll find most freshly caught fish with an abundance of seafood.
-Cheese made from ewe's milk in Azeitão and wines produced in the region of Palmela are internationally renowned for their high quality.
+Serra da Arrábida and picturesque villages of Sesimbra and Meco are also worth visiting for their natural splendor.
+Don't miss Troia and Comporta, located on natural reserves and surrounded by kilometers of unspoiled sandy beaches backed up by dunes and ochre cliffs, considered the best in the Lisbon region.
+In terms of gastronomy, the Southern part of Lisbon is where you'll find the most freshly caught fish with an abundance of seafood.
+Cheese made from ewe's milk in Azeitão and wines produced in Palmela are internationally renowned for their high quality.